Toggle Contrast

 This section is updated regularly as and when new guidance is published.

-The Adult Death Protocol outlines the process that should be followed in responding to situations in which an unexpected adult death takes place and there is a suspicion, or it is known, that abuse or neglect by a third party directly contributed to the death.
+The Sussex Adult Death Protocol outlines the process that should be followed in responding to situations in which an unexpected adult death takes place and there is a suspicion, or it is known, that abuse or neglect by a third party directly contributed to the death.
 The protocol offers a robust framework for bringing together key agencies at the earliest opportunity to ensure effective collaborative working, and rapid risk assessment and information sharing.

 To make a referral to the ADP, please complete the Adult Death Protocol Referral Form and email to the relevant Multi Agency Safeguarding Hub noted in the referral form.